AryehMiller/AryehMiller.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at [Washington University in St. Louis](https://wustl.edu/).
+subtitle: Ph.D.
+Student at Washington University in St. Louis

 profile:
   align: right